 Other features for Cosmos DB SQL API

-Cerebrata Cerulean also provides some other interesting features for Cosmos DB like management of databases, containers, stored procedures, functions, and triggers of containers in a Cosmos DB account.
+Cerebrata also provides some other interesting features for Azure Cosmos DB management like management of databases, containers, stored procedures, functions, and triggers of containers in a Cosmos DB account.
 It is also possible to query the documents in a container, insert a new document, update, and delete the existing documents.
 It is also possible to copy the documents from one container to another container.